Hyundai i30 Common Problems and Solutions

 Problem:

-The car judders when you’re accelerating or cruising.
+The car judders when you accelerate or cruise.

 Solution:

-This is a commonly reported issue with the i30, and there isn’t much that you can do about it yourself.
-The only cure is a complete software update, so you will have to take the car to a Hyundai specialist.
+This is a common issue reported with the i30, and there isn’t much you can do about it yourself.
+The only solution is a full software update, so you'll need to take the car to a Hyundai specialist.

 Difficulty level